-Remember: your carpet runner should be attached securely to the staircase by some means other than your staircase rods.
-When stair rods were first invented, back in the 19th century, they held the runner in place but, in reality, the runner would gradually slip down the staircase and rucks would appear and the carpet would wear unevenly.
-Today, a carpet runner is typically fitted with gripper along the edges of the stair tread and the stair rods are therefore only decorative.
+Remember, your carpet runner should be attached securely to the staircase by some means other than your staircase rods.
+When stair rods were first invented back in the 19th century they were designed to hold the runner in place, but in reality the runner would gradually slip down the staircase and rucks would appear and the carpet would wear unevenly.
+Today, a carpet runner is instead typically fitted with gripper along the edges of the stair tread and the stair rods are therefore purely decorative.

 The best quality stair rod brackets are hinged and made of solid brass and finished to match the stair rod.
 Each one is supplied in two sections and slots together.
 These are supplied with ranges such as the Premier rod design, Vision and Country, which are all made-to-measure carpet rod designs.
 A good quality bracket will lift the stairrod high enough away from the step to cope with a decent thickness of pile and underlay.
 Be careful, some of the cheaper ranges on the market come with brackets that are so thin that the thickness of the carpet and underlay bends the rod.